 Example: Technician will be paid 20 USD per hour.

 Selecting the contract type is a very important decision for a project manager.
 It determines your relationship with the seller and mitigates risk.

 You should always select a contract which provides the optimum value for your time and money, and protects your project from any risks.
-If the scope of work is well defined and fixed, you should go for the Fixed-Price Contract.
-However, if the project scope is not fixed and is exploratory, you should choose the Cost Reimbursable Contract.
+If the scope of work is well defined and fixed, you should go for a Fixed-Price contract.
+However, if the project scope is not fixed and is exploratory, you should choose the Cost Reimbursable contract.

 If you require only expert opinions, consultancy service or outside support, you should go for the Time and Materials type of contract.